-Piano players can get confused because their instruments are harder to “tune up,” although that doesn’t stop musicians like Daniel Kohler of Naples, Florida.
-Daniel Kohler, a piano manufacturer and tuning expert has remade a number of pianos to accommodate the added stress on strings.
-“Wooden bridges warp from tighter strings,” he warns, “but not pianos made with granite bridges.”
-“The sustains we get with granite piano bridges are unparalleled,” says Kohler, since becoming aware of the power of 528 Hz frequency.
+Piano players can get confused because their instruments are harder to “tune up,” although that doesn’t stop musicians from experimenting with tuning their instruments.
+Piano manufacturers and tuning experts have remade a number of pianos to accommodate the added stress on strings.

 Misconceptions about 528 tuning